franzbu/WinHammer.spoon/README.md

 local LattinMellon = hs.loadSpoon("LattinMellon")

 LattinMellon:new({
-  -- How much space (in percent) in the middle of each of the four borders of the windows do you want to reserve for limiting -- resizing windows only horizontally and vertically?
-0 disables this function, 100 disables diagonal resizing. margin = 30,
+  -- How much space (in percent) in the middle of each of the four window-margins do you want to reserve for limiting -- resizing windows to horizontally and vertically?
+0 disables this function, 100 disables diagonal resizing. margin = 20,

   -- window manager - choose the size of the grid: gridX = 3,
   gridY = 3,

-  -- Which modifiers to hold to move a window? moveModifiers = {'alt'},
+  -- modifier(s) to hold to move a window:
+  -- moveModifiers = {'ctrl', 'shift'},
+  moveModifiers = { 'alt' },

-  -- Which mouse button to hold to move a window? moveMouseButton = 'left',
+  -- mouse button to hold to move a window: moveMouseButton = 'left',

-  -- Which modifiers to hold to resize a window? resizeModifiers = {'alt'},
+  -- modifier(s) to hold to resize a window:
+  -- resizeModifiers = {'ctrl', 'shift'},
+  resizeModifiers = { 'alt' },

-  -- Which mouse button to hold to resize a window? resizeMouseButton = 'right',
+  -- mouse button to hold to resize a window: resizeMouseButton = 'right',

-  -- modifier to be pressed in addition to moveModifiers -- to access Layer 2 of window positioning and resizing: modifierLayerTwo = 'cmd'
+  -- modifier to be pressed in addition to moveModifiers -- to access additional layers of window positioning and resizing: modifierLayerTwo = { 'alt', 'ctrl' }, -- 'shift', modifierLayerThree = { 'alt', 'ctrl', 'cmd' }, -- 'ctrl', modifierLayerFour = { 'alt', 'ctrl', 'cmd', 'shift' }, -- hyper key })
-})
 ```